 Your career development is a lifelong process that, whether you know it or not, actually started when you were born!
 There are a number of factors that influence your career development, including your interests, abilities, values, personality, background, and circumstances.
-Career Counseling is a process that will help you to know and understand yourself and the world of work in order to make career, educational, and life decisions.
+Career Coaching is a process that will help you to know and understand yourself and the world of work in order to make career, educational, and life decisions.

 Career development is more than just deciding on a major and what job you want to get when you graduate.
 It really is a lifelong process, meaning that throughout your life you will change, situations will change, and you will continually have to make career and life decisions.
-The goal of Career Counseling is to not only help you make the decisions you need to make now, but to give you the knowledge and skills you need to make future career and life decisions.
+The goal of Career Coaching is to not only help you make the decisions you need to make now, but to give you the knowledge and skills you need to make future career and life decisions.

 What can I expect?

-Your Career Counselor WILL
+Your Career Coach WILL